Lorde: 2009–2012: Career beginnings

-2012–2015: Pure Heroine
+2013–2015: Pure Heroine

 When Lorde and Little had finished their first collaborative effort, The Love Club EP, Maclachlan applauded it as a "strong piece of music", but worried if the EP could profit because Lorde was obscure at the time.
 In November 2012, the singer self-released the EP through her SoundCloud account for free download.
 UMG commercially released The Love Club in March 2013 after it had been downloaded 60,000 times, which signalled that Lorde had attracted a range of audiences.
 It peaked at number two in New Zealand and Australia.
 "Royals", the EP's single, helped Lorde rise to prominence after it became a critical and commercial success, selling more than 10 million units worldwide.
 It peaked at number one on the Billboard Hot 100, making Lorde, then aged 16, the youngest artist to earn a number-one single in the United States since Tiffany in 1987, and has since been certified diamond by the Recording Industry Association of America (RIAA).
-The track won two Grammy Awards for Best Pop Solo Performance and Song of the Year at the 56th ceremony.
+The track won two Grammy Awards for Best Pop Solo Performance and Song of the Year at the 56th ceremony, and was named Single of the Year at the 2013 New Zealand Music Awards.
 From late 2013 to early 2016, Lorde was in a relationship with New Zealand photographer James Lowe.

 Lorde's debut studio album Pure Heroine containing the single "Royals" was released in September 2013 to critical acclaim; it appeared on several year-end best album lists.
 The album received considerable attention for its portrayal of suburban teenage disillusionment and critiques of mainstream culture.
 In the United States, the album sold over one million copies in February 2014, becoming the first debut album by a female artist since Adele's 2008 album 19 to achieve the feat.
 Pure Heroine earned a Grammy nomination for Best Pop Vocal Album and had sold four million copies worldwide as of May 2017.
 Three other singles were released from the album: "Tennis Court" reached number one in New Zealand, while "Team" charted at number six in the United States, and "Glory and Gore" was released exclusively to US radio.
+At the 2014 New Zealand Music Awards, Lorde won six awards: Album of the Year and Best Pop Album for Pure Heroine, Single of the Year for "Team", Highest Selling New Zealand Single for "Royals", Best Female Solo Artist, and the International Achievement Award.